-Solomon Heights is currently vacant land.
+Solomon Heights is currently vacant land and is used by some persons as a rubbish tip (illegally).

 3.3 (m) Any proposed land/marine uses of area

 Solomon Heights is an industrial estate.

 4 Environmental outcomes

 Provide descriptions of the proposed environmental outcomes that will be achieved for matters of national environmental significance as a result of the proposed action.
 Include details of the baseline data upon which the outcomes are based, and the confidence about the likely achievement of the proposed outcomes.
 Where outcomes cannot be identified or committed to, provide explanatory details including any commitments to identify outcomes through an assessment process.